morristech/developer.sketchapp.com/README.md

 ## Setup

-If you want to get the site working locally, run this:
+If you want to get the site working locally, you'll need to have [node](https://nodejs.org/en/) and [bundler](http://bundler.io) installed.
+Once you have them, run this:

 ```
-brew install node # if you don't have it already
-sudo npm install -g gulp # if you don't have it already
+npm install --global gulp
-sudo gem install jekyll pygments.rb
+bundle install --path _vendor
 npm install
 ```